JamieS406/dms1_jamiesblog/posts/first-blog-post.md

 We knew exactly where this one was!
 I think we passed it quite a few times during orientation, so this was quickly located with a bit of walking.

 ![Golden Globe](/w01s1/sh_goldenglobe/webp)
 After the STRONG hint at one item being beyond the rectangular section of the map, we decided to venture out to that dimpled-out section.
 Originally we speculated the item could be a sculpture above building 8, but we quickly realised it was a towering monument perched on a row of 8s in the field behind the school!
-Here you can see us trying to get the whole monument into the frame without burning our skin or retinas from the glaring sun.

 ![Curtain of roots with winged visitor](/w01s1/sh_roots/webp) This was the last one we managed to track down, and with significant effort and some asking around.
 We kept trying to look for a sculpture with wings, not realising the motif on the ground of the sculpture represented an eagle!
+Here you can see us trying to get the sculpture into frame, without burning our skin or retinas from the glaring sun.
 Alls well that ends well, I guess.
 # Testing post for scavenger hunt

 ## hopefully this works